onap/aai-sparky-be/docs/index.rst

 **portal/portal.properties**
 **portal/portal-authentication.properties**

-If this instance of _Sparky_ will be served in an eCOMP Portal instance, use the two files above to configure against the proper Portal instance.
+If this instance of _Sparky_ will be served in an ONAP Portal instance, use the two files above to configure against the proper Portal instance.

 ============
 Dependencies